 Budgetary Actions Update

-NOTE: Following Friday, Aug.
-14, weekly budget updates will end.
+NOTE: No further updates on the numbers below will be available after Aug.
+14, 2020.
 Additional updates will be provided in the event that the university takes additional significant budget actions.

 Cuts to the state budget along with student refunds for certain services have created significant budget pressures on the University of Missouri.
 As a result, administrators have put in place cost-cutting measures, including layoffs, furloughs, travel bans and spending restrictions.
 Information about personnel actions will be updated here each Friday afternoon.